 By 01 September – Joint Office will issue notification of the elected candidates via its UNC distribution list.

-From 01 October – elected members will take up positions on the UNC Modification Panel and Sub-Committees.
+From 01 October – elected members will take up positions on the UNC Modification Panel (where relevant), UNC Sub-Committees and DSC Committees.

-Mid-Year Vacancies
+Mid-Term Vacancies

-Should a vacancy arise during the Gas Year on any of the committees within the scope of this document, nominations for a replacement(s) will be sought from the registered SPoCs in that year.
+Should a vacancy arise during the 2-year Appointment Period for UNC Modification Panel and Performance Assurance Committee or during the Gas Year on any of the other committees within the scope of this document, nominations for a replacement(s) will be sought from the registered SPoCs in that year.
 If more nominations than positions available are received, an election will be conducted.

 The timescale in these circumstances (only) will be determined at the discretion of the Joint Office and will take into account the specific circumstances at the time (such as having a replacement elected for the next meeting).